Sharing easy homemade delicious recipes

 How To Make The Lemon Tart Filling

-The filling to this tart is a simple lemon curd and is simple to make.
+The filling to this lemon pie is a simple lemon curd and is simple to make.
 Follow these steps:

-1. Bring a shallow pot of water to a gentle simmer
+1. Bring a small saucepan of cold water to a gentle simmer over medium heat

-This will be used for the bain marie to cook the lemon egg mixture gently and thicken it before pouring into the tart case.
+This will be used for the double boiler to cook the lemon egg mixture gently and thicken it before pouring into the tart case.

-2. Whisk the eggs with the sugar and vanilla till well combined and pale
+2. Whisk the eggs with a whisk or in a stand mixer with a whisk attachment with the sugar and vanilla till well combined and pale

 3. Add the juice of the lemons, the zest and the cream and whisk until thoroughly mixed.